AWARD-ED

 Using Materials Supportive of the Brand Message

 Sometimes, the material used to produce the award is a defining element in that award’s brand message.
-We created an award for CAPCOA (the California Air Pollution Control Officers Association), called the “Climate Legacy Award” (which was given to then-Governor Arnold Schwarzenegger), that was entirely produced using environmentally friendly materials.
-The main sculpture award was cast in reclaimed pewter, and also incorporated recycled glass and a vintage, recycled metal motorcycle sign (in recognition of Governor Schwarzenegger’s fondness for motorcycles).
-As another example, we created a custom “Corporate Safety Award” for Lafarge, one the largest construction material companies in North America, that consisted of a hardhat sculpture mounted on a concrete block base, consistent with their industry and image.
+One example is the custom “Corporate Safety Award” we created for Lafarge, one the largest construction material companies in North America, that consisted of a hardhat sculpture mounted on a concrete block base, consistent with their industry and image.
 In addition, the University of Denver worked with us to use a walnut wooden pillar award with a custom carved mountaintop into the top of the wooden pillar itself, representing the pinnacle of success for alumni and also the gorgeous landscape of Denver.
 We affixed stainless steel plates around the award to compliment the wood and allow for personalization.

 Incorporating Actual Items Supportive of the Brand Positioning